MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 # Configuring the Help Experience for [!INCLUDE[prod_long](../developer/includes/prod_long.md)]

-The default version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] comes with conceptual overviews and other articles that publish to the [/dynamics365/business-central/](/dynamics365/business-central/) site.
-This location is accessible from the Help menu and through the Learn More links in all tooltips.
-Each extension that you add will include its own tooltips and links to Help.
+The default version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] comes with conceptual overviews and other articles that publish to the [docs.microsoft.com/dynamics365/business-central/](/dynamics365/business-central/) site.
+This location is accessible from the Help menu and through the **Learn More** links in all tooltips.
+Each extension that you add will include its own tooltips and links to Help that can be accessed through the Learn More links and the Ctrl+F1 keyboard shortcut.

 But what if you want to deploy [!INCLUDE[prod_short](../developer/includes/prod_short.md)] locally?
 Or if you have a vertical solution so that you want to refer your customers to your own website for Help?
 Or if you have a legacy Help collection based on the Dynamics NAV Help Server?
 These and other scenarios are also supported in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].